godotengine/godot-website/collections/_article/soft-body.md

 # Cloak

-I've used the Platformer Demo to create this demo, [that you can downoload by clicking here](https://github.com/godotengine/godot-demo-projects), or from the Godot Asset Library.
+I've used the Platformer Demo to create this demo, [that you can download by clicking here](https://github.com/godotengine/godot-demo-projects), or from the Godot Asset Library.

 First, open the "Player" scene, add a SoftBody node and assign to it a **PlaneMesh**.